stevegrossi/stevegrossi.github.io/source/posts/2014-02-27-impossible-programs.html.markdown

 In Ruby, we can write programs that may or may not run forever (for another example, one which loops through all prime numbers until it finds one that isn't the sum of 2 other primes).
 We don't know if this program will ever finish, so it's probably impossible to write a Ruby programs that determines whether or not that program will run forever.

-But if this were possible--if we could write a program that reads another program and tells whether it will ever finish--then this second program, something like
+But if this were possible—if we could write a program that reads another program and tells whether it will ever finish—then this second program, something like

     def halts?(input)
       // determine if the input program will ever finish